 Ask your healthcare professional how you should dispose of any medicine you do not use.

-Tell your doctor what other medicines you are using for asthma or COPD.
-Follow your doctor's instructions on how you should take your medicine.
+Tell your doctor what other medicines you are using for your asthma or COPD.
+Follow your doctor's instructions on how you should take these medicine.

-fluticasone and vilanterol should not be used if you are having an asthma or COPD attack, or if symptoms of an asthma or COPD attack has already started.
+Fluticasone and vilanterol should not be the first and only medicine you use if you are having an asthma or COPD attack, or if symptoms of an asthma or COPD attack has already started.
 Your doctor will prescribe another medicine for you to use in case of an acute attack.
 If the other medicine does not work as well, tell your doctor right away.

-fluticasone and vilanterol may increase the chance of asthma-related problems.
-Be sure to read about these risks in the Medication Guide and talk to your doctor or pharmacist about any questions or concerns that you have.
+Fluticasone and vilanterol may increase the chance of asthma-related problems.
+Be sure to read about these risks in the patient information leaflet and talk to your doctor or pharmacist about any questions or concerns that you have.

 Talk with your doctor or get medical care right away if: